Precision determination of nucleon iso-vector scalar and tensor charges at the physical point

 This result is in agreement with the experimental value of 1.293 MeV within $1.3\sigma$.
-However, employing the newer phenomenological QED correction of $-0.58(16)$ MeV~\cite{Gasser:2020mzy} yields a prediction roughly 3$\sigma$ higher than experiment.
-This discrepancy underscores the importance of an updated direct lattice QCD+QED calculation of the QED correction.
+Employing the newer phenomenological QED correction of $-0.58(16)$ MeV~\cite{Gasser:2020mzy} yields a prediction roughly 3$\sigma$ higher than experiment. {In contrast, other QED calculations~\cite{Walker-Loud:2012ift, Thomas:2014dxa} yield results consistent with experiment, albeit with larger uncertainties.
+This ambiguity} underscores the importance of an updated direct lattice QCD+QED calculation of the QED correction.

 \textit{Summary}: We report a high-precision calculation of the nucleon isovector scalar ($g_S$) and tensor ($g_T$) charges, employing the blending method with current-involved interpolation fields.
 Our results achieve a significant improvement in precision over the current FLAG averages.
 Furthermore, they provide robust numerical evidence that the combination of standard and current-involved interpolation fields universally suppresses excited-state contamination (ESC).
 This suppression is observed to be effective across different current operators, pion masses, volumes, and lattice spacings.